sjean149/SVG-Logo-Maker/README.md

-# SVG-Logo-Maker
+# SVG-HTML-Logo-Maker

+## Description
-#This program takes in user input to create a logo.
+This program takes in user input to create a logo.

-It is run using index.js.
-All the user has to do is input logoText, textColor, shape, shapeColor, and their preferred fileType and the program will create an instance of the coressponding class that will generate either an SVG or HTML file of the logo.
+The user can select logoText (up to 3 characters), textColor, shape, shapeColor, and their preferred fileType and the program will generate either an SVG or HTML file of the logo.

+## Installation
+1. Install 'inquirer', 'fs', and 'jest' dependencies with npm: npm i inquiurer
+2. Run the program with 'node index.js'
+3. Answer the given prompts

+## Usage
+This program is useful for creating a logo with customized colors and shapes.

+## License
+MIT License

+## Tests
+Tests included in tests directory create circle, triangle, and square classes and render the appropriate code to create logos using these shapes and user input.
+Run tests with 'npm test'